-The query function permits any combination or permutation of exact character matches (Boolean logic) with metadata matches from the GPHIN taxonomy which contains all the terms / keyword in all languages, all synonyms and all spelling variation of all terms / keywords.
+The query function permits any combination or permutation of exact character matches (Boolean logic) with metadata matches (translingual text mining) from the GPHIN taxonomy which contains all the terms / keywords in all languages, all synonyms and all spelling variations of all terms / keywords, acronyms and colloquial terms.
 This taxonomy is constantly being revised as new terms come into vogue.